Contents area

 Swiss federal authoritiesSwiss federal authorities

-Snow is a solid form of precipitation that is made up of hexagonal ice crystals, the shape of which varies depending on the weather conditions.
-How the different ice crystals form depends mainly on the humidity and the air temperature.
+Snow is a solid form of precipitation.
+A snowflake consists of several hexagonal ice crystals.
+The shape it takes depends on the particular weather conditions.
+How the different ice crystals form depends mainly on the humidity and the temperature.
 Depending on the combinations of these two parameters, ice crystals take the shape of rods, platelets, flakes with six arms resembling small roof tiles, or dendritic shapes/stars.

 Influence of atmospheric conditions on the ice crystals

-Once an ice crystal has formed and is sufficiently large and heavy, it slowly falls towards the Earth’s surface, initially at a speed of a few centimetres per second.
-On its long journey towards the ground, the crystal encounters different temperature and humidity conditions to the ones it was formed in.
-This causes the crystal to undergo changes.
+To begin with, the ice crystal falls at the speed of a few centimetres per second.
+On its long journey towards the ground, it encounters various temperature and humidity conditions.
+This causes the crystal to undergo a series of changes.

-Snowfall occurs when temperatures on the ground are below or slightly above zero.
-The temperature of both the air and the surface of the ground, as well as the intensity of precipitation, influence how long snow stays on the ground and how high the snowpack becomes.
-The lower the temperature, the lighter the snow and the higher the air content of the snowpack.
-Conversely, the higher the temperature, the more compact the snow and the higher the water content of the snowpack.
+The temperature of both the air and the surface of the ground, as well as the intensity of precipitation, influence how long snow stays on the ground (temperature below or slightly above zero) and how high the snow cover becomes.
+The lower the temperature, the lighter the snow and the higher the air content of the snow cover.
+Conversely, the higher the temperature, the more compact the snow and the higher the water content of the snow cover.

 If the air that the snow falls through is above zero, the snow begins to melt.
-Since snowflakes do not all melt at the same rate, there is a transition zone between snow and rain.
-The elevation at which precipitation is 50 percent rain and 50 percent snow is called the snowfall limit in weather forecasts.
+Since snowflakes don’t all melt at the same rate, there is a transition zone between snow and rain.
+The elevation at which precipitation is 50 percent rain and 50 percent snow is called the snowfall limit [interner Link Wetterlexikon] in weather forecasts.

 Snow cover measurements

-The Alps often act as a barrier to precipitation.
-For example, when the upper-level flow is coming from the north, snowfall can be heavy in the mountains on the northern side of the Alps, with record snow amounts measured in winter or early spring.
+The Alps often act as an obstruction to precipitation.
+For instance, with a northerly upper air flow, heavy snowfall, sometimes record amounts, can be seen in the mountains on the northern side of the Alps during the winter or at the beginning of spring.
 The deepest snow cover is usually seen between March and May, depending on the year and elevation.

 Influence of global warming

 Even though periods of heavy snowfall still occur, the increase in Switzerland’s average temperature is having a noticeable impact on snowfall, especially at low elevations.
-This is demonstrated by the climate indices for days with fresh snow and the number of days with snow cover.
+This is demonstrated by the climate indices [interner Link Klima] for days with fresh snow [interner Link Wetterlexikon] and the number of days with snow cover.

 Warnings of heavy snowfall